 In very specific circumstances, real estate may be protected.
 If a married couple owns real estate as “tenants by the entirety,” then the real estate is protected from the creditors of just one spouse.
 For example, if a married couple owns their home as tenants by the entirety and the husband is sued, the home is protected if the wife is not a part of the lawsuit.

 Be warned that this has significant limitations: (1) It’s only for married couples; (2) The real estate is not protected if both husband and wife are a party to the lawsuit or claim; (3) The deed must be set up correctly; and (4) After the death of a spouse, the real estate is no longer protected for the surviving spouse.
-Also, bear in the mind that automobile accidents are a common cause for lawsuits.
-And in our experience, even if only one spouse is in the car and causes an accident, due to how married couples generally title and manage their automobiles, both spouses are likely to become parties to any lawsuit arising from the accident.
+Also, bear in mind that automobile accidents are a common cause of lawsuits.
+In our experience, even if only one spouse is in the car and causes an accident, due to how married couples generally title and manage their automobiles, both spouses are likely to become parties to any lawsuit arising from the accident.

 The North Carolina Homestead Exemption (see NCGS §1C-1601(a)(1)) protects up to $35,000 of equity in a home for a single individual or $70,000 of equity for a married couple with a joint creditor.
 In certain instances, for individuals over the age of 65, this protection may increase to $60,000.